-A remarkable account of how Sligo has been linked to one of the greatest horror novels of all time, "Dracula," has been recalled at a special event in the town.
+A remarkable account of how Sligo has been linked to one of the greatest horror novels of all time, "Dracula," was recalled at a special event in the town, in 2018.

-Academics and fans of the gothic novel written by Bram Stoker gathered last week on the day of his birth, November 8, in Sligo town where his mother, Charlotte Thornley, the daughter of a policeman, grew up in Old Market Street.
+Academics and fans of the gothic novel written by Bram Stoker gathered in November 2018 in Sligo town where his mother, Charlotte Thornley, the daughter of a policeman, grew up in Old Market Street.

 Catherine wrote a first-hand account of what she witnessed in "Experiences of the Cholera in Ireland."